 This history was put together from documents held in the SDN Archive, and information from Mosman Council and the Dictionary of Sydney.
 The SDN Archive, established in 2002, is a unique resource in Australia's early childhood education sector.
-You can also see the SDN Archive on HistoryPin: www.historypin.com/en/person/32804

-SDN Children's Services runs 25 children's education and care centres throughout NSW and the ACT, as well as 23 programs supporting children and families and other sector organisations.
+SDN Children's Services runs 26 children's education and care centres throughout NSW and the ACT, as well as 2- programs supporting children and families and other sector organisations.